-If you are interested in a new salt water pool or want to convert an existing pool, contact the experts at Neave Pools for more information concerning their advantages and installation.
+If you are interested in a new salt water pool or want to convert an existing pool with a salt water pool system, contact the experts at Neave Pools for more information concerning their advantages and installation.
 You and your family will soon be relaxing in your new salt water pool.

 How Do Salt Water Pools Work?

 As mentioned above, chlorine generators use diluted sodium chloride to manufacture chlorine gas that is added at the filter system.
 Not only does this eliminate the need for human involvement, but it introduces pure chlorine into the water, unlike the tablets and powder shocks which are mixed with additives and binder chemicals that can alter water chemistry.
 As an example, a UV light stabilizer called cyanuric acid is mixed in with some chlorine tablets.
 This chemical acts to drop the pH in the water which is the cause for swimming pool eye irritation.
 When the water is too acidic or too basic our eyes become irritated.
 Chlorine tablets contain acid which makes it difficult to keep the pH neutral – this pH bounce is eliminated with salt systems since the acid and other binder chemicals are not used.